paulipa/sico-wiki/tools/communication/mumble.md

 5. You will be asked a password.
 Copy this from AUTH.
 See following gif: [mumble credentials](/mumble_auth_activation-722x400.gif)

-## Line member keybinds
+## Member keybinds
-As a line member your key binding setup is very simple.
+As a member your key binding setup is very simple.
 Go to the shortcut options.
 Click on add -> Select type Push to Talk -> Assign a key for it.

 See the following gif: [line members keybinds](/mumble_keybind-577x400.gif)